temporalio/documentation/docs-src/strongly-typed-errors/bad-record-marker-attributes.md

 This error indicates that the Workflow Task failed due to an unset or incorrect Marker name.

-Enter a valid Marker name and retry the Task.
+Enter a valid Marker name and redeploy the Task.